Crater44/greyscript-vim-syntax-highlight/README.md

-# Greyscript custom vim syntax highlight
+# Greyscript custom vim syntax highlighting

 This is my custom greyscript vim/neovim tylored syntax file for this strange programming language.